sendyhalim/blog/content/posts/programming/2024-01-07-traceroute-naive-implementation-part-1-proof-of-concept.md

 # What we will do
 Traceroute is a utility that will print packet router path (trace) and measure the delay of packets sent to a destination.
-It works by sending packet probes to a destination with increasing (by 1) IP TTL/IP hop limit starting from 1, hop limit will be decreased by 1 every time the packet reaches a router and the router will send back an ICMP Time Exceeded error when the IP hop limit reaches 0.
+It works by sending packet probes to a destination with increasing (by 1) IP TTL/IP hop limit starting from 1, TTL will be reduced by 1 every time the packet reaches a router.
+The router will discard the packet and send back an ICMP Time Exceeded error when it receives IP packet with TTL 1 because it's going to be 0 (expired).

-In this post, we'll try to cover the basic key components of traceroute implementation and try to implement the proof of concept (PoC) from the key components.
+In this post, we'll try to experiment with IP TTL as a basic component of traceroute implementation.
+We start with a proof of concept (PoC) implementation.
-The goal of the post is to learn by doing so expect bad error handling and bad UX.
+The goal is to learn by doing so expect bad error handling and bad UX.

 # Key components in the PoC